jswu18/gvi-gaussian-process/README.md

 We demonstrate that pGVI is a highly flexible and well-performing variational inference framework with significantly cheaper linearly scaling computational costs compared to the cubic costs of existing approaches.
 This repository present a comprehensive software implementation of our learning frameworks.

-Below are visualisations from our regression experiments in`experiments/toy_curves/`
+Below are two visualisations from our regression experiments in`experiments/toy_curves/`.
 <p align="middle">
   <img src="thesis_report/figures/toy_curves/curve6.png" width="49%" />
   <img src="thesis_report/figures/toy_curves/curve8.png" width="49%" />